LaconicNetwork/docs.laconic.com/content/getting-started/use-stack-orchestrator.md

 ```
 laconic-so --stack myStack setup-repositories
 laconic-so --stack myStack build-containers
-laconic-so --stack myStack deploy up
+laconic-so --stack myStack deploy-system up
 ```

-whereby each subcommand (and some of its options) is explained below with examples
+whereby `myStack` is defined in a `.yaml` file and specifies the variables for each command

 ## setup-repositories